NC-DE-DataBakers/NC-DE-DataBakers/README.md

 </td></tr> </table>

+Common error handling includes:

+ConnectionErrors - `InterfaceError:` - Typically a bad host name.
+ConnectionErrors - `DatabaseError: 28P01` - User/Password is incorrect.
+ConnectionErrors - `ProgrammingError: 28P01` - User/Password is incorrect.
+ConnectionErrors - `ProgrammingError: 3D000` - Database does not exist.

+QueryErrors - `ProgrammingError: 42703` - Column does not exist.
+QueryErrors - `ProgrammingError: 42P01` - Relation to table does not exist.

 ### Transformer Lambda

 The `transformer_lambda` remodels the data into a star schema ready for conversion to parquet format.

 With `boto3`, the CSV files are moved from the `input_csv_key` and `processed_csv_key` within the `csv-store` S3 bucket hosted on AWS.
-These are then downloaded and temporarily stored in a local `tmp` directory.
+These are then downloaded from the `processed_csv_key` and temporarily stored in a local `tmp/csv_processed` directory.
 Utilising `pandas`, the CSV files are remodelled as required to create dimension tables and a fact table forming a star schema conforming to the warehouse data model.

-_Example:_
+_Example:
+Using `pandas`, the `staff` and `department` dataframes are merged on a correlation of column such as `department_id`.
+The `dim_staff` dataframe is created from the merged dataframe and saved to the local `tmp/csv_processed` as a CSV file._
 <table>
 <tr><th>staff</th><th>department</th><th>dim_staff</th></tr>
 <tr><td>